d4ndox/mnp/README.md

 Every output of ```mnp-payment``` can be used to create an QR-Code.
 The following example will create an UTF8 QR-Code - but all kind of image formats are possible: JPEG, PNG, SVG.

-Don't bother testing this QR-Code with Monerujo - it is a testnet Monero address!
+⚠️ Don't bother testing this QR-Code with Monerujo - it is a testnet Monero address❗

 ```bash
 mnp-payment --subaddr 1 | qrencode -t UTF8
 █████████████████████████████████████████████